opensbpm/oswd/README.md

 # OpenSBPM Workflow Definition

 ## Overview
-OpenSBPM Workflow Definition (OSWD) is a humanreadable and intuitiv doman-specific language to build workflow Definition for OpenSBPM.
-OSWD Trier to follow native Sporen languages.
-This repository contains the implementation of a **domain-specific language (DSL)** for defining **subject-oriented business processes** in **OpenSBPM**.
-The DSL is written in **Groovy** and allows intuitive process modeling using a subject-verb structure.
+OpenSBPM Workflow Definition (OSWD) is a human-readable and intuitive domain-specific language to build workflow definitions for OpenSBPM.
+OSWD tries to follow native spoken languages.
+This repository contains the implementation of a domain-specific language (DSL) for defining subject-oriented business processes in OpenSBPM.
+The DSL is written in Groovy and allows intuitive process modeling using a subject-verb structure.

 ## Features
 - **Subjekt-Verb Syntax** for defining processes